Manvan33/mx-bulk-vlan-addressing/README.md

-# MX Templates Bulk Addressing
+# MX Bulk VLAN Addressing

-A comprehensive Python tool for managing Cisco Meraki MX VLAN configurations through Excel import/export functionality.
-Supports both API key and OAuth authentication methods.
+A comprehensive Python script for managing Cisco Meraki MX VLAN configurations through Excel import/export functionality.

-## Features

-- **Export VLAN configurations** from Meraki dashboard to Excel format
-- **Validate Excel files** for proper VLAN configuration format
-- **Multiple authentication methods**: API key and OAuth 2.0
-- **HTTPS OAuth callback server** with beautiful web interface
-- **Comprehensive validation**: Network names, VLAN IDs, IP addresses, and CIDR notation
-- **Command-line interface** for easy automation

 ## Use Cases

-1. **Audit existing networks**: Export current VLAN configurations to Excel for review
+- Export VLAN configurations from Meraki dashboard to an Excel file
-2. **Configuration validation**: Verify Excel files before applying changes
-3. **Bulk configuration preparation**: Use exported data as template for new deployments
-4. **Documentation**: Generate Excel reports of network VLAN configurations
+- Validate Excel files for proper VLAN configuration format
+- Apply VLAN configurations from Excel to the Meraki dashboard

+## Limitations

+- The script only supports addition.
+Deleting networks and VLANs should be done via the Meraki dashboard.
+- Networks are indexed by their names.
+Renaming a network in Excel and then applying to dashboard will create a new network, leaving the old one intact.
+- VLANs are indexed by their IDs.
+Modifying a VLAN ID in Excel will create a new VLAN instead of updating the existing one.

 ## Setup